BeezUP/dotnet-codegen/README.md

 Installation is very easy.
 Just run this command and the tool will be installed.

-`dotnet tool install --global Dotnet.CodeGen`
+`dotnet tool install --global CodegenUP`

 ## Usage